-The Leeds real estate student team competing in the 2012 competition consisted of (pictured left to right) Nick Schoon, Brett Erb, Matt Riach, Erica Mark, Colleen Gawey and Cody Swift.
+The Leeds real estate student team competing in the 2014 competition, placing 2nd consisted of (pictured left to right) Tripp Howell, Abby Vollmer, Jack Krowl, Leah Canfield, Joe Faller and Drew Thomas.

-The schools competing in this year’s competition included CU-Boulder, USC, Texas, Wisconsin, Wharton, NYU, and Ohio State.
+The schools competing in this year’s competition included CU-Boulder, University of Auckland, USC, Texas, University of Singapore, Wisconsin, Wharton, NYU, and Ohio State.

-An introduction to real estate as an asset with associated property rights, an industry, profession, and investment.
-The course covers a broad spectrum of real estate principles and terms including legal concepts, regulation and land use, valuation, financing methods and sources, and investment analysis.
-This course is an excellent elective for all students and provides the foundation for other real estate courses at Leeds.
+The course provides an introduction to real estate as (1) an asset with associated property rights and obligations, (2) an industry and profession, and (3) an investment.
+The course covers a broad spectrum of real estate principles and terms including legal concepts, regulation and land use, valuation,brokerage, contracting and closing, financing methods and sources, and investment analysis.
+This course is an excellent elective for all students by providing practical and important material relevant to the students’ personal and professional lives and also provides the foundation for other real estate courses at Leeds.

 REAL 4000: Real Estate Law

-The course will cover a broad sampling of laws impacting and governing real property rights and interests, including the possession, use, encumbrance, and conveyance of real property.
+The course covers a broad sampling of laws and practices impacting and governing real property rights and interests including the nature, ownership, possession, use, encumbrance and conveyance of real property.